mx6/Eat_Da_Burger/README.md

 # Eat_Da_Burger

+111923LOCT2020

+Uploaded final files.
+About to post to Hiroku.
+Is that how it's spelled?

 111225LOCT2020

 Finally got most of the Javascript to work; can't seem to make it add a new burger to either column.
 It will only add to the 'ready' column.